 - Individual park hours vary.
 Visit chicago.gov for more information on specific park hours of operation.
 Typically, Park Safety Zones are enforced from 6:00 am to 11:00 pm.
 Cameras enforce posted speed limits (normally 30 mph).

 Will there be a warning period?

 Yes, the warning period is one month.
-Violations recorded within the first 30 days of a camera’s installation will receive a warning notice.
-In addition to the warning notice provided, each license plate will receive one additional warning notice the first time it violates the speed limit in a Speed Safety Zone.
+Violations recorded within the first 30 days of a camera’s installation will receive warning notices only.
+In addition, each registered license plate will receive one additional warning notice the first time it violates the speed limit in a Speed Safety Zone.

 How will I know where speed cameras are located?

 The City of Chicago conducts ongoing educational and outreach activities to inform people about its Automated Enforcement program.
 The City lists the location of all Automated Enforcement cameras on CDOT’s website and shows them on the Chicago Traffic Tracker website (https://webapps1.chicago.gov/traffic/).
 All automated enforcement systems include signs and pavement markings clearly indicating to drivers that they are entering an automated speed enforcement Safety Zone.

 What are the fines for a speeding violation?

 The fine is $35 for travelling 6-10 MPH over the applicable speed limit within a Children’s Safety Zone.
 The fine is $100 if the recorded speed of the vehicle is 11 or more MPH over the applicable speed limit.